Best Diesel Oils: Keep Your Vehicle’s Engine in Peak Condition

 - Under $20: Less expensive motor oils tend to be conventional oil or synthetic blends.
 Synthetic blends are a good choice if you want some of the benefits of full synthetic oil but don't want to spend too much money.
 You also pay for the size and type of container, like gallons, quarts, or liters.

-- Over $20: Full synthetic motor oils vary in price, and it's helpful to find the product on sale if you want a good deal.
+- $20 and up: Full synthetic motor oils vary in price, and it's helpful to find the product on sale if you want a good deal.
 Some can be as cheap as $25, while others can be found starting at $60 and ranging to hundreds of dollars.
 You’ll get into the upper pricing section when buying in bulk as well.

 The viscosity grade is one of the most important factors in selecting the right diesel motor oil.
 Several factors are figured into the viscosity of a vehicle.
 Diesel engines are commonly rated between 15W-40 and 5W-40.
 The number before the W indicates the thickness of the oil when it is cold, while the number after is the thickness of oil at normal operating temperatures.